dpetla/douglaspetla.com/content/blog/cdk-drag-and-drop/index.md

 When she reached the first hills of the **Italic Mountains**, she had a last view back on the skyline of her hometown _Bookmarksgrove_, the headline of [Alphabet Village](http://google.com) and the subline of her own road, the Line Lane.
-Pityful a rhetoric question ran over her cheek, then she continued her way.
+Pityful a rethoric question ran over her cheek, then she continued her way.
 On her way she met a copy.

 ### Overlaid the jeepers uselessly much excluding